 This is the best homemade sloppy joe sauce you'll find!
-Don't get your sloppy joe sauce from in a can, use this easy and simple from scratch recipe!
+Don't get your sloppy joe sauce from in a can (like Manwich), use this easy and simple from scratch recipe!
 Perfect amount of spice, sweet, and delicious sloppy joe flavor!

 Sloppy Joes are a constant favorite in many homes across the nation, mine included.
 Most families reach for a can sloppy joe sauce to create their favorite sandwiches.
 But gosh darn...give this recipe a try!!
 You'll find that making the sauce from scratch is really easy and allows you to customize it to your family's favorites.